boyac/pyFolio/README.md

 - use python 2.7
 - attribution analysis of excess returns
 - portfolio construction
+- results below are not for any commercial purposes
-- You can contribute to the project by reporting bugs, suggesting enhancements or exchanging portfolio management experiences.
+- You can contribute to the project by reporting bugs, suggesting enhancements, exchanging portfolio management experiences or
 *You can also buy me a cup of coffee :)*[![paypal](http://rickrduncan.com/wp-content/uploads/2017/11/buy-me-coffee-paypal.png)](https://paypal.me/boyac?locale.x=en_US)